 We learned a lot.

-Uh a lot of people, we can go back and discuss on this program all of the mistakes that all of the so-called experts have made again and again and again.
+A lot of people, we can go back and discuss on this program all of the mistakes that all of the so-called experts have made again and again and again.

 It's become a part of our daily lives.

-President vigilant on nursing homes and the elderly, and with the goal that we will end the pandemic.
+President vigilant on nursing homes and the elderly and with the goal that we will end the pandemic.

-Uh, we started from scratch, largest, fastest, biggest medical mobilization in the history of mankind.
+We started from scratch, largest, fastest, biggest medical mobilization in the history of mankind.

-Worst pandemic since the 1917, 1918 uh flu that that happened then.
+Worst pandemic since the 1917, 1918 flu that happened then.

-Uh I think it was Spanish flu.
+I think it was Spanish flu.

-They've they they were able to do that in six weeks.
+They were able to do that in six weeks.

 And we could talk about the failed models, the failed predictions.

-He manned all the hospitals in New York, he provided all the PPE to New York.
+He manned all the hospitals in New York.

-Uh he uh also converted those hospitals to COVID-19 capability.
+He also converted those hospitals to COVID-19 capability.

-Uh, and that resulted in needless death, and the worst part of that scandal is the fact that, well, you know, Cuomo first blaming the nursing homes themselves, saying that I'm not responsible for your PPE and you're doing it for money, and you know, then blaming the president, lashing out at the president.
+And the worst part of that scandal is the fact that, well, you know, Cuomo first blaming the nursing homes themselves, saying that I'm not responsible for your PPE and you're doing it for money.

 The president had thousands of empty beds that he was manning and that he built for Cuomo and built for New Jersey and Pennsylvania.

-Uh clearly In command of every aspect of this, and uh uh also has his team all over the country now that had been dispensed.
+And also has his team all over the country now that had been dispensed.

-I mean, to me, this is the president of the United States.
+I mean, to me, this is the president of the United States, regardless of whether or not you agree with what he's saying.

 Regardless.

-There were a thousand times when former President Barack Obama would speak, and I would go, oh God.
+There were a thousand times when former President Barack Obama would speak and I would go, oh, God.

 But I would listen because it's my job.